Skip to content

 /plugin install superpowers@claude-plugins-official

-If you prefer an alternative marketplace:
+If you prefer the alternative marketplace:

 Add alternative marketplace first